dub-flow/sessionprobe/README.md

 1. Navigate into the directory where your `URLs file` is.
 2. Usage: `docker run -it --rm -v "$(pwd):/app/files" --name sessionprobe fw10/sessionprobe [flags]`
   - Note that we are mounting the current directory in.
-This means that your `URLs file` must be in the current directory and your `output file` will also be in this directory
+This means that your `URLs file` must be in the current directory and your `output file` will also be in this directory.

 # Example Output 📋